How Much Hail Damage to Replace Roof? (Protect Your Roof Shingles)

 Policy Details:

-Review your insurance policy to understand the coverage limits, deductibles, and exclusions related to hail damage.
+Review your insurance policy to understand the coverage limits, deductibles, and exclusions related to roof shingles hail damage.
 Some policies may offer full coverage for repairs, while others may require you to pay a deductible or only cover certain types of damage.

 Timely Reporting: